Private Career Colleges (PCCs)

 Pause New Applications for Designation

-• The designation of all new private career colleges has been placed on hold starting January 1, 2024.
-Private career colleges will be eligible for designation again starting January 1, 2025.
+The designation of all new Alberta private career colleges has been placed on hold starting January 1, 2024.
+Alberta private career colleges will be eligible for designation again starting January 1, 2025.

-• The PCC is offering a regulated program (e.g., Health Care Aide); or
+• The Alberta Private Career College is offering a regulated program (e.g., Health Care Aide); or

-• The PCC is offering a hairstyling program that is accredited by the Registrar or offered as classroom instruction as part of an apprenticeship education program, under the Skilled Trades and Apprenticeship Education Act.
+• The Alberta Private Career College is offering a hairstyling program that is accredited by the Registrar or offered as classroom instruction as part of an apprenticeship education program, under the Skilled Trades and Apprenticeship Education Act.

 • Must be in good standing under the Private Vocational Training Act (PVTA), for the entirety of operations, or the most recent three years, whichever is shorter.